Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 Using ChatGPT to collect or disclose information that infringes on someone else’s privacy is prohibited.

-It is explicitly forbidden to use ChatGPT for such activities.
+It is explicitly forbidden to use ChatGPT for these activities.
 Users must ensure that they do not infringe upon others’ privacy or corporate secrets when utilizing the service.

 Provision of Information Regarding Legal Advice